aogriffiths/relay/relay-specification.md

 ![Relay_PuSH](Relay_PuSH.png)
 <!-- Long Spec END -->

 The main difference to PuSH is that Relay requires all Publishers publish their content using exactly the same protocol as Hubs use to distribute content.
 In other words a Publisher sends content to a Hub in exactly the same way as a Hub sends content to a Subscriber.
 The benefits are:

-* __Simplicity:__ All content is send between Publishers, Subscribers and Hubs using the same protocol.
+* __Simplicity:__ All content is sent between Publishers, Subscribers and Hubs using the same protocol.
 * __Compatibility:__ Relay is compatible with PuSH v0.4.
 *  __Relaying:__ A chain of Hubs can be created for "_relaying_" content.
-(This can be  useful for distributing load or moving content from within a private network, using a private Hub,  to the public Internet, using a public Hub.)
+This can be useful for distributing load or creating a proxy or / reverse proxy Hub between Publishers and Subscribers.)